Afbeelding

 Thailand

 Want to develop yourself as a culturally competent professional who understands how their work impacts the global community?
 To be able to take a seat at the table where decisions are being made?
-With a special focus in Thai language and culture and public communication?
+With a special focus in International Relation Concept, with the additional option of Thai language, culture and public communication?
 Then the minor International Relations is what you need!

 Minor content

-This minor is offered by the study program Hotel Management.
+This minor is offered by the study program European Studies.

 Structure of the minor